Metrical theorems on systems of affine forms: Preliminaries and auxiliary results

 where the infimum is taken over all possible $\rho$--covers of $F$.
 The function $f$ is called a dimension function, and the Hausdorff $f$--measure of $F$ is

-In the particular case when $f(r)=r^s$ with $ s>0$, we write $\mcal{H}^s$ for $\mcal{H}^f$ and the measure is referred to as $s$--dimensional Hausdorff measure.
+In the particular case where $f(r)=r^s$ with $ s>0$, we write $\HH^s$ for $\HH^f$ and the measure is referred to as $s$--dimensional Hausdorff measure.
 The Hausdorff dimension of $F$ is denoted by $\dim F $ and is defined as